OctopusDeploy/blog/blog/2017-10/installing-wildfly-from-scratch.md

 ## Configuring Admin Users

-In order to log into the admin console, you first need to define a management user.
+In order to log into the admin console or configure WildFly as a Windows service, you first need to define a management user.
 Users are added with the `bin\add-user.bat` script for Windows, or the `bin/add-user.sh` script for Linux.

 :::hint
 You can run the add-user script will WildFly is running.
 New users will be picked up automatically.